spdx/spdx-3-model/model/Core/Classes/PackageVerificationCode.md

 Algorithm:

+    hashValue = 0
     templist = empty list of strings

-    for all files in the package
+    for all files in the package {
-        if file is an "excludes" file
+        if file is a packageVerificationCodeExcludedFile
             skip it /* exclude SPDX analysis file(s) */
         else
-            append algorithm(contents of file) to templist
+            append "algorithm(file)/n" to templist
+        }

     sort templist in ascending order by value

-    valueslist = join templist values     /* ordered sequence with no separators */
+    valueslist = remove "/n"s from templist  /* ordered sequence with no separators */

-    verificationcode = algorithm(valueslist)
+    hasValue = algorithm(valueslist)

 where `algorithm(string)` applies a hash algorithm on a string and returns the result in lowercase hexadecimal digits.